 Elimination of leprosy as a public health problem

-In 1991 the World Health Assembly passed a resolution to eliminate leprosy by the year 2000.
-Elimination of leprosy is defined as a prevalence rate of less than 1 case per 10 000 persons.
+In 1991 the World Health Assembly passed a resolution to “eliminate” leprosy as a public health problem by the year 2000.
+Elimination of leprosy is defined as a registered prevalence rate of less than 1 case per 10 000 persons.
 The target was achieved on time.

-- The prevalence rate of the disease has dropped by 90%: from 21.1 per 10 000 persons to less than 1 per 10 000 persons in 2000.
+- The prevalence rate of the disease has dropped by 99%: from 21.1 per 10 000 in 1983 to persons to 0.24 per 10 000 in 2014.

-- A dramatic decrease has been achieved in the global disease burden: from 5.2 million in 1985 to 805 000 in 1995, 753 000 at the end of 1999 and 180 618 cases at the end of 2013.
+- A dramatic decrease has been achieved in the global disease burden: from 5.2 million people with leprosy in 1985 to 805 000 in 1995, 753 000 in 1999 and 174 554 people with leoprosy at the end of 2014.

 Actions and resources required